Active RIS-Empowered Covert Satellite-Terrestrial Communications: Proposed Algorithm

 \subsubsection{State}

 At each time slot, the state space represents the observable information relevant to the decision-making process.
 In the context of ASCCOP, the state space consists of the following three components:

 \begin{itemize} \item \textit{Position Information}: The system considers all entities remain at a constant altitude.
-This information is represented through the horizontal coordinates of the AASTAR-RIS, positions of ground users, and position of the Warden. \item \textit{Instantaneous CSI Information}: This part contains real-time CSIs between the GEO satellite and AASTAR-RIS as well as between the AASTAR-RIS and ground users.
+This information is represented as the horizontal coordinates of the AAT-RIS, positions of ground users, and position of the Warden. \item \textit{Instantaneous CSI Information}: This part contains real-time CSIs between the GEO satellite and AAT-RIS as well as between the AAT-RIS and ground users.
 Note that the CSIs are decomposed into their real and imaginary components as the input of neural networks. \item \textit{Historical Information}: Because the historical information can provide necessary information for making decisions in the current time slot, last action, channel capacities between the GEO satellite and all users, and the received reward are contained in this part. \end{itemize}

 Thus, the state $s[n]$ at time slot $n$ can be written as follows:

 {{where the dimension of the state space is $2M(K+1)+3K+9$.}}

 {{